-These services, typically staffed by volunteers and dependent on donations to function, are some of the most valuable public mental health initiatives around today.
+These mental health services, typically staffed by volunteers or life coaches and dependent on donations to function, are some of the most valuable public mental health initiatives around today.
 That being said, the same treatment approach that is highly effective in one set of circumstances may be far less useful in a different setting.
-With the rise of several online counseling sitesofferingsmartphone-facilitated counseling, we need to ask ourselves if therapy by phone can be effective.
+With the rise of several online counseling sites offering smartphone-facilitated counseling, we need to ask ourselves if telephone counseling can be effective.

-Using modern technology, therapists can now work with clients in any location, from prisons to overseas to remote areas.
-Obviously, this requires some differences in approach compared to the traditional, in-person fifty-minute hour.
-Talk therapy has certainly proven to be an effective therapeutic tool; but how much is lost when a therapist is unable to rely on visual cues?
+Using modern technology in counseling, licensed therapists can now work with clients in any location, from prisons to overseas to remote areas, with distance therapy services.
+Obviously, this requires some differences in approach compared to traditional therapy.
+Talk therapy services have certainly proven to be an effective therapeutic tool; but how much is lost when a therapist is unable to rely on visual cues?

 The short answer must be that this depends on the individual therapist and his or her therapeutic approach.
-In terms of cognitive behavioral therapy (CBT), the content of what is being said may be much more significant than how it is expressed.
-Other types of psychotherapy may require greater insights into the patient's emotional responses, including observing body language.
+In terms of cognitive-behavioral therapy (CBT), the content of what is being said may be much more significant than how it is expressed.
+Other types of mental health services may require greater insights into the patient’s emotional responses, including observing body language.

 For example, those with severe anxiety issues such as social anxiety disorder or post-traumatic stress disorder have a difficult time going out in public or talking to strangers.
-In addition, patients who suffer from depression have a hard time getting out of bed sometimes, let alone going to see a counselor or therapist.
+In addition, patients who go through depression have a hard time getting out of bed sometimes, let alone going to see a counselor or therapist.
 For these individuals, telephone therapy can be a lifesaver.

 A Route to Affordable Counseling